 Do you really think that minimum waged employees are washing their hands really well before they bag up the ice in the backroom, for sale out front?
 Whatever bodily fluid can be found in a bathroom (mucus, earwax, poop and anything from either male or female genital areas) can be found in the ice bagged in this manner.

-Lobbyists are verbal to oppose any new regulation to protect the consumer with regard to food laws which would protect you when it comes to packaged ice.
-Many of our lawmakers think that because ice is used as a refrigerant rather than an ingredient this is acceptable.
-Combined with the lack of records of people getting sick eating ice, this explains in part why the laws do not adequately protect the consumer.
+The regulators think that because ice is used as a refrigerant rather than an ingredient this is acceptable.
+Combined with the lack of records of people getting sick eating ice explain why the laws do not adequately protect the consumer.
 But really, even in the case of refrigeration where you are purchasing ice for your cooler, would you want someone's fecal matter on the outside of a can or bottle or even the dead fish you will cook for dinner??
 We believe all ice packaged like this should be clearly labeled: NOT FOR HUMAN CONSUMPTION.

 Food Production Standards— our ice goes from a machine into another machine and so forth; into a package (only virgin plastics and FDA approved inks are used) which (in most cases) we form here.
 At NO time is the ice touched by a person.
 There are many areas of our plant which is off limits to most of our employees and no visitors.
 If there is any question to the sanitation of product, that product is discarded.